Monks of Norcia Rebuilding Tradition

-Re-Building Culture: Then and Now
+Rebuilding Culture: Then and Now

 Pope Paul VI dedicated the continent of Europe to Saint Benedict as its patron in 1964.
 In the midst of growing secularization in Europe, he entrusted Saint Benedict to rebuild and guide the continent of Europe through this crisis, as well.

-Re-Building Hearts through Work and Prayer
+Rebuilding Hearts through Work and Prayer

-Re-Building Christian Community
+Rebuilding Christian Community

 In the last few decades there has been a new ecumenical appreciation of monasticism.
-What does it mean to re-build Christian community in the 21st century?
+What does it mean to rebuild Christian community in the 21st century?
 How do we respect and follow tradition while also moving forward in history, embracing the innovation of our natural human creativity?How do we respect and follow tradition while also moving forward in history?
 Click To Tweet

-Re-Building Monastic Tradition
+Rebuilding Monastic Tradition

 In 1810 Napoleon closed many monasteries across Europe, and the monastic community in Norcia fled.
-Since that time there has been no monastic presence in the town… Until the year 2000, when Father Cassian and a group of American monks re-established a monastery there, renewing the Benedictine rhythm of work and prayer in the birthplace of the patron saint of Europe.
-The Monks of Norcia know what it means to re-build: they are re-building centuries-old monastic tradition in its birthplace after a long absence.
+From that time there until the year 2000 there had been no monastic presence.
+In the Jubilee Year 2000 Father Cassian Folsom and a group of American monks re-established a monastery there, thus renewing the Benedictine rhythm of work and prayer in the birthplace of the patron saint of Europe.
+After a long absence, Western monastic tradition returned to its birthplace.

 Benedict’s Rule encourages monastic communities to sustain themselves financially.
 Historically many European monasteries produced beer, a safe means of hydration in medieval, plague-ridden Europe.
-The Monks of Norcia are re-building this tradition, too: in 2012 Birra Nursia was launched, selling out the first batch in only a few days.
+The Monks of Norcia are rebuilding this tradition, too: in 2012 Birra Nursia was launched, selling out the first batch in only a few days.

-Re-Building in Norcia: How You Can Help
+Monks of Norcia Rebuilding Tradition in Norcia: How You Can Help

 August 24, 2016, a massive earthquake hit the town of Amatrice and the mountainous region north of Rome.
 Although Norcia did not suffer the widespread destruction of Amatrice, significant structural damages occurred to the monastery.
-Since the earthquake the monks have been living in tents and soon will be moving into pre-fabricated housing as they, like many others, wait to renovate spaces which are too damaged to safely inhabit.
-In October, an even larger earthquake hit closer to Norcia and all the churches, including the Basilica of Saint Benedict, crumbled completely.
+After the earthquake the monks lived in tents and then pre-fabricated housing as they, like many others, wait to renovate spaces which are too damaged to safely inhabit.
+In October 2016, an even larger earthquake hit closer to Norcia and all the churches, including the Basilica of Saint Benedict, crumbled.
 You can read more about their specific needs and plans at this link.